jcgubbi/COVID-19-Affected-Lung-CT-Generative-Network/README.md

 - Eventually create an image-to-image model to see the progression of the disease in one set of lungs

 ### Major Components
-- Creation Script (final and iterations -- .ipynb files)
+- Model Definition and Training Script
 - Demo of our final model, and demo of interpolation to model the progression
 - Latent Space Widget for visualization
 - [Academic paper where we discuss our GAN](https://github.com/jcgubbi/COVID-19-Affected-Lung-CT-Generative-Network/blob/master/Modeling_COVID_19_Using_GANs__Final_Paper_.pdf)